 Yes.
 To make gluten free I recommend using Bob’s Red Mill All Purpose Baking Flour.
 I do not recommend using almond flour, coconut flour, or oat flour, as they absorb liquid at far different ratios than traditional all purpose and will likely change the texture of this loaf immensely.

 Unsweetened apple sauce is a good substitute for mashed banana in this loaf.
-Pumpkin puree may also work well, however it has not been tested.
+Pumpkin puree may also work well, however it has not been tested and will of course, alter the flavor and sweetness.

 I have not tested an oil free version of this bread, but I suspect you could replace the coconut oil with unsweetened apple sauce.
 From my experience, the loaf will not be as fluffy, but it should work out.